-Observers who self-identify from the specific equity group for the Regional Equity Committee or any equity group for the Regional Human Rights Committee shall have voice but no vote, unless the Committee decides for specific periods that they shall not have voice.
+Observers who self-identify as women shall have voice but no vote, unless the Committee decides for specific periods that they shall not have voice.

-c .
+c.
 Allies

-In order to provide a "safe space" for equity- seeking members to discuss their issues, meetings are not open to allies, except when invited by the Committee (e.g. guest speaker, an event organized to raise awareness, etc..).
-When allies do attend meetings then they do so as observers.
+In order to provide a "safe space" for women to discuss their issues, meetings are not open to allies, except when invited by the Committee (e.g. guest speaker, an event organized to raise awareness, etc.) When allies do attend meetings then they do so as observers.

-d .
+d.
 Meetings

-As per Section 15(4) of the PSAC Constitution, Regional Equity Committee or Regional Human Rights Committee meetings shall be held at least four (4) times a year .
-One such meeting shall occur prior to the PSAC National Equity Conferences .
+As per Section 15(4) of the PSAC Constitution, Regional Women's Committee meetings shall be held at least four (4) times a year.
+One such meeting shall occur prior to the PSAC National Women's Conference.
 The Committee will determine which meeting expenses will be reimbursed and will do so from the operating budget submitted to and approved by the responsible REVP.

-Each meeting should have a financial report that includes: current bank balance, expenses and revenue received since the last meeting.
+Each meeting should have a financial report that includes: current bank balance, expenses, and revenue received since the last meeting.
 Any other issues that need to be reported to the committee should be included and recorded in the minutes.

-Meeting notices should be sent out a minimum of two weeks in advance to ensure time for circulation .
-The notice should indicate if any decisions need to be made .
+Meeting notices should be sent out a minimum of two weeks in advance to ensure time for circulation.
+The notice should indicate if any decisions need to be made (e.g., selection/ election of delegates to the National PSAC Women's Conference).

-It should be noted that Regional Human Rights and Regional Equity Committees should select/elect a representative to their respective area council, unless there is already a process in the Region or bylaws that outlines who sits on Area Councils .
-This representative will have full voice and vote at Area Council meetings .
+It should be noted that Regional Women's Committee should select/elect a representative to their respective Area Council, unless there is already a process in the region or by-laws that outlines who sit on Area Councils.
+This representative will have full voice and vote at area council meetings.

-e.Quorum
+e.
+Quorum